b36912/sdi-project2/Summer Trip.md

 After driving for 5 hours, Junior said, “I’m hungry, can we get something to eat?”
 Dad responded, “Of course we can.”

-Knowing what’s in the area of Virginia they’re in, the family tells Senior what they wants for lunch.
+Knowing what’s in the area of Virginia they’re in, the family tells Dad what they wants for lunch.
 The daughter and son wanted Chick Fi La.
 Dad and Mom wants Panera Bread.
 The daughter wants a chicken sandwich and lemonade.
 The son wants chicken nuggets, french-fries, and a lemonade.
-Tinasha wants a chicken panini sandwich with a water, and an apple.
+Mom wants a chicken panini sandwich with a water, and an apple.
-Senior wants a turkey panini sandwich with kettle chips and a water.
+Dad wants a turkey panini sandwich with kettle chips and a water.
 The children’s meals cost $6.25 each.
 The parent’s meals cost $8.00 each.

 After getting their meals they got back on the road to Houston.
 5 hours later in South Carolina, the family starts to